Sparrow - Reception

 Our learning this term:

-Our topic this term will be 'Wonderful World'.
-We will keep on learning about seasonal changes and we will start learning about different types of celebrations.
+Our topic this term will be 'Amazing Animals'.
+We will learn about different types of animals and where they live.

 Literacy

-Linking to our topic 'Wonderful World', in Year R we will be reading these books:
+Linking to our topic 'Amazing Animals', in Year R we will be reading the books:

 In Literacy, we will learn to: